Videographer & Photographer General Liability

 Things go wrong sometime; and if that sometime happens to be during a wedding or any other special event, your client is going to want a refund plus damages.
 As a business owner, the videographer or photographer needs to protect themselves from financial devastation that typically follows every lawsuit.
 The most effective and economical way to mitigate the risk is with a commercial insurance policy.

 The Commercial General Liability policy offers a package of coverages that offer protection for the business owner and employees.
-The typical coverage provided
+The typical coverage provided automatically is:

 Bodily Injury Liability – this coverage will pay on the insured’s behalf if someone is hurt on location or in the studio and you are liable.
 The insurance company will pay for your defense, settlement costs or judgments.
 This coverage protects you whether your client brings an action or if one of the 500 guests at the event brings the action.